AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide-Enumerated.rst

 4.1. **Step 1**: Setup Interface Address
 -----------------------------------------

-  CloudN works by dividing the subnet where CloudN is deployed into sub-segment where each sub-segment becomes the VPC/VNet CIDR in the cloud.
-We recommend you deploy CloudN in its own subnet to maximize the number of VPC/VNets you can create.

   There are two ways to give CloudN its IP adddress: auto-generate by CloudN itself or statically assign one.

 4.1.1.
 Statically assign CloudN IP address
 *******************************************

-    You can statically assign an IP address to CloudN.
-Choose this approach if you use CloudN to connect to an existing VPC.
-In the use case where CloudN does not create a VPC and build encrypted tunnel, CloudN does not need to be deployed on a separate subnet.

     Command: setup\_interface\_static\_address